 My next stop was the Mosque Carol I

 Next on the list comes the Mosque Carol I. The Mosque is located in between the Old Casino and the main city centre street.
 It’s not a big mosque, but it has something hidden at the top.
 If you climb to the top, you will be overwhelmed by a 360° panoramic view over the entire city including the Casino, the Marina, the Statue of Ovid and the Museum of National History and Archeology.
-Also, you’ll have the unique chance to make some photos from a bird’s-eye view.
+Also, you’ll have the unique chance to take some photos from a bird’s-eye view.
 Don’t miss it out!!!

 After the Mosque Carol I, I continued my discovery to the main city square and had a coffee break in one of the numberless open-air cafes.